 OSmap (formerly Xmap) is a popular free extension, but there are some more.
 Especially Jsitemap is very nice.
 It is a commercial extension, but very popular.
 It was even listed as the Top rated extension on the JED for a while, with only 5-start reviews, so it's probably a safe choice....
 OSmap is well-suited for simpler sites, where every article is linked to a menu-item.
 Articles not directly associated with a menu-item are not included in the sitemap then.
 Jsitemap does include those articles, so may be better suited for sites with many blog-views.

 Whichever one you use, make sure it supports your content types.
 If you only use core Joomla articles, you will be fine, but for 3rd party extensions, this is not always the case.
 Say you have a webshop, the sitemap extension should be able to understand the URL's for your extension (Virtuemart, Hikashop, etc.), so check this before you install the extension.
-Often these extensions create fine sitemaps with just the default settings, but it always pays to go through the configuration to finetune the output.
-You are often allowed to exclude stuff (articles, categories) that are only usefull for service purposes, like terms & conditions, login-pages, etcetera.
+Often these extensions create fine sitemaps with just the default settings, but it always pays to go through the configuration to fine-tune the output.
+You are often allowed to exclude stuff (articles, categories) that are only useful for service purposes, like terms & conditions, login-pages, etcetera.

 If images are very important for your website you might even add the URL's for the images in an image sitemap, though for most sites this might not be necessary.
 This would look like this:

 Also the image sitemap should be submitted to your Search Console / Webmaster Tools account.
 Sites with many videos can even contain a video sitemap.
 Contrary to basic XML-generators, there are hardly any that can create image or video sitemaps, so if you need these, it is best to use a sitemap plugin that supports these.
+OSmap and Jsitemap both support image sitemaps.

 Note that if your site is multilingual, it is wise to have separate sitemaps per language.
 The most well-known sitemap extensions all support this.
 As an example, if you have OSmap installed, with English, French and German languages, you will have three sitemaps automatically: